custom-components/pyscript/docs/reference.rst

 function (although all of them set ``trigger_type``).

-If ``state_check_now`` is set to ``True`` and the trigger occurs during its immediate check, since there is no underlying state variable change, the trigger function is called with only this arguments:
+If ``state_check_now`` is set to ``True`` and the trigger occurs during its immediate check, since there is no underlying state variable change, the trigger function is called with only this argument:

 .. code:: python